uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * Tool use: Very limited of tool use.
 Git is disorganized.
 Git exists but it has built artifacts in it.
 Git has commits that do not contribute anything, but have large diffs, such as changing whitespace of every line in a file.<!-- @LT-IGNORE:ENGLISH_WORD_REPEAT_BEGINNING_RULE@ -->
     * TA Walkthrough: Showstopper bugs.
 Major missing pieces.
     * Web Service API Documentation: Major pieces of documentation are missing or only has autogenerated documentation.
     * Standards & Code Style: HTML errors, browser errors, CSS errors, JS errors, Python errors.
 Code is disorganized.
 Code is hard to find.
-Code is missing.
+Code is missing. <!-- @LT-IGNORE:ENGLISH_WORD_REPEAT_BEGINNING_RULE@ -->
 * No attempt
     * User Stories UI: No user stories are usable using the UI.
     * User Stories API: No user stories are usable using the API.